 Debbie became such a believer in Bank On Yourself that she now works part time for Eckstrand, helping him as a first contact for potential clients.
 In addition, she is creating a detailed procedural manual to help his ever-growing business.

 People generally hear about Bank On Yourself (BOY) through radio programs, advertisements or word of mouth.
-They usually contact the office of Bank On Yourself President Pamela Yellen, author of the New York Times Bestseller BANK ON YOURSELF: The Life-Changing Secret to Growing and Protecting Your Financial Future, and are put in touch with a BOY Authorized Advisor in their area.
+They usually contact the office of Bank On Yourself President Pamela Yellen and are put in touch with a BOY Professional in their area.
 People referred to Eckstrand now talk first to Wilder.
 “It is my job is to help you become comfortable with the Bank On Yourself concept,” she says.

 As a former skeptic, she can answer many of their questions.
 The biggest hurdle remains convincing people that it really works as advertised.